EU leaders clash over Hungary and Poland budget veto | DW | 19.11.2020

 "There is consensus on the EU budget, but not on the rule of law mechanism," she told journalists.
 The chancellor also said that she did not want to speculate as to how the issue with Budapest and Warsaw would be resolved.

-When asked if one of those options would be to threaten the two countries with taking away their voting rights, Merkel said: "For me, the word threat in this context is not a word at all."
+When asked if one of those options would be to threaten the two countries with taking away their voting rights, Merkel said: "For me, the word threat in this context is not a word at all.
+We have a duty to try finding a way."

 Merkel also said said the bloc would discuss Turkey and its search for natural gas in contested regions of the Mediterranean at the next summit, in December.